lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 @@center
 \figenv{/assets/img/linear-encodings.jpg}{55%}
 @@
-All closed linear terms become arrows of type $1\rightarrow X$; pictorially, diagrams with a single output wire at the top.
+All closed linear terms become arrows of type $1\rightarrow X$ or, pictorially, diagrams with a single output wire at the top.
 We can translate open terms in the same way, leaving free variables as input wires at the bottom.

 What about $\beta$-reduction?
 This is taken care of by one direction of the adjunction between \figenv{/assets/img/co-abs.jpg}{6%} and \figenv{/assets/img/abs.jpg}{4%}.
 Following \eqref{adjoints}, the first inclusion becomes:
 @@center